rantahar/Lattice-Field-Theory/source/index.rst

    \frac{W_f(s_0\to s_1)}{W_f(s_1 \to s_0)} = \frac{P(s_1)}{P(s_0)} = e^{-\frac{1}{kT}[ E(s_1) - E(s_0) ]}
    :label:

-If the first configuration is drawn with the corrrect probability, so will be the second one.
+If the first configuration is drawn with the correct probability, so will be the second one.
 Detailed balance is in fact a bit more stringent a requirement than is necessary, but it's usually easiest to implement an algorithm that satisfies it.